SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/AddingInteraction.md

 When the player selects two cards that are not a pair, we present the two cards as shown in Figure *@figBoardMissedPair@*.
-Now the clicking on another card will flip back the previous cards.
+Now clicking on another card will flip back the previous cards.

 Remember, a card will raise a notification when flipped in either direction.